 - A1.
 Received a secondary school diploma or its equivalent - B1.
-Completed a financial aid application - D1.
-Enrolled in a postsecondary education program (first-time enrollment or reentry) - e.
+Completed a financial aid application - D2.
+Had a secondary school diploma or credential at the time of first service in the reporting year and enrolled in a postsecondary education program - e.
 Ronald E. McNair Post-Baccalaureate Achievement Program Performance Report (OMB No. 1840-0640) Grantees must submit an annual performance report to the Department each year of the project period.